 Tend to wake up with a sore neck?
 You’re definitely not alone.
 An increasing number of people complain that their sleep is affecting the way they feel during the day.
 Your sleeping habits and the lack of proper support during the night play a big role in this.

 If your days are consistently ruined by nagging pain, a very likely cause is the pillow you sleep on.
-Many of us consider pillows to be a purchase you don’t put much thought in.
-However, depending on your sleeping position, your pillow can have a huge impact on quality of sleep.
+Many of us consider pillows to be a purchase you don’t put much thought into.
+However, depending on your sleeping position, your pillow can have a huge impact on the quality of your sleep.
 Choosing the right pillow to support your neck and shoulders can help you wake up ready to take on the day’s challenges.

 First things first – take a look at how you sleep at night.
 Do you tend to lie flat on your back or are you a side sleeper?
 Choosing the right pillow (and mattress, for that matter) depends on the amount of support your neck is currently getting.